Frequently Asked Questions

 Over the Counter Medications: ADC will not stock or dispense any over the counter medications to campers without consent from a parent or legal guardian.
 Parents may bring in an over-the-counter-medication to the ADC office with instructions for dispensation.

-Inhalers & Epi-Pens: Campers requiring accessibility to inhalers and/or epi-pens must have those requirements noted on the medical information & waiver form, if necessary.
+Inhalers & Epi-Pens: Campers requiring accessibility to inhalers and/or epi-pens must have those requirements noted in the online health profile, if necessary.
 The inhaler or epi-pen will be labeled and kept in the counselor backpack, which is kept with the camp group at all times, in case administration of the inhaler or epi-pen becomes necessary.

-Food Allergies: Any food allergies should be reported on the medical information & waiver form.
+Food Allergies: Any food allergies should be reported in the camper’s online health profile.
 To ensure the safety of all campers, ADC is a NUT FREE camp.

 Aides: ADC requires all aides to submit to a background check prior to attending camp.
 The background check form must be submitted to ADC a minimum of 30 days prior to the start of camp.
 Additionally, a parent/guardian is required to meet with the Senior Associate Director of Campus Recreation, Programs, Shelby Hinkle Smith, a minimum of 14 days prior to the child's start date at camp so that any necessary arrangements can be made and counselors can be prepared to better serve the needs of the camper.
 Please contact Shelby Hinkle Smith for a background check form.